mesosphere-backup/dcos-metrics/docs/original-architecture-document.md

-﻿* N.B.: this document is out-of-date and is preserved for historical interest and to show the original intentions of this project *
+⚠️ this document is preserved for historical interest and to show the original intentions of this project, and does not reflect its current architecture ⚠️

 # Architecture and Design
   * Mesosphere, DC/OS Open Source